Kunle-xy/Dive_into_DL_CV/README.md

 `pip install fastapi uvicorn aiofiles jinja2 `
 - `uvicorn` is a minimal low-level serve/application interface for setting up APIs
 - `aiofiles` eanbles server to work asynchronously with requests

+2. cd to the folder that contains script.py and server.py run on terminal:
+-`uvicorn server:app`

+3. To fecth predictions we must POST our image data run on terminal:
+- 'curl -X POST "http://127.0.0.1:8000/predict" -H "accept: application/json" -H "Content-Type: multipart/form-data" -F "file=@/path to your image.png;type=image/png"`